Bonne Terre, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Bonne Terre, MO Dog Bite Lawyer | Personal Injury Attorneys Near Bonne Terre

 Dog Bite Lawyers in Bonne Terre, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Bonne Terre, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is essential to get qualified legal counsel ASAP after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in Bonne Terre, MO and beyond fight insurance companies to get the compensation they entitled to.
+It's crucial to get qualified legal service as soon as possible after a dog bite.
+As personal injury lawyers, Halvorsen Klote has helped clients in Bonne Terre, MO and beyond hold negligent pet owners accountable to get the compensation they are owed.
 If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Bonne Terre, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over four and a half million dog bites annually nationwide.
-These injuries are associated with high medical expenses, as medical assistance can quickly add up to tens of thousands of dollars.
-Each day, nearly 1,000 people go to an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+Based on research from the American Veterinary Medical Association, there are over four and a half million dog bites each year nationwide.
+These injuries can carry expensive medical expenses, as medical care can quickly add up to tens of thousands of dollars.
+Each day, almost 1,000 people seek emergency medical treatment for significant dog bites, and the average medical costs for a dog bite is $20,000.

-How to Know if You Have a Dog Bite Claim in Bonne Terre, MO
+Do I Have a Dog Bite Case in Bonne Terre, MO?

-• The extent of your damages — If you want to have a valid claim, your injuries must be significant enough to warrant medical attention.
-This may include physical injuries that led to medical treatment, as well as emotional injuries like emotional distress.
-For less significant injuries that didn't require medical treatment, such as a bruise, you may not be able to make a claim .
+• The extent of your damages — If you want to have a valid case, your injuries must be significant enough to warrant medical attention.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as emotional damages like post-traumatic stress disorder.
+For less significant injuries that didn't require medical treatment, such as a scrape, you may not be able to make a claim .

-• Circumstances surrounding the bite — If you were attacked while lawfully on public or private property, you may have a case.
+• The specifics of the incident — If you were attacked while lawfully on public or private property, you may have a case.
 However, if you were there illegally or threatened the dog or their owner, you may not have a case.

-• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the coverage that covers your damages.
+• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers the injuries a specific dog causes.
+Most times, this will be under a homeowner's insurance or renter's insurance policy.
+If not, you may need your attorney to do some "creative lawyering" to help locate the coverage you need.

 • You were acting peacefully and did not provoke the dog

-If you are unsure whether or not you have enough to seek compensation, you need to speak to a qualified Bonne Terre, MO dog bite lawyer.
-They can evaluate the specifics of your case and advise you on what the best path forward is.
+If you don't know if you have a viable case for legal action, you need to speak to a qualified Bonne Terre, MO dog bite lawyer.
+They can analyze the specifics of your case and advise you on what the best path forward is.

-What Do I Do if I'm Attacked by a Dog in Bonne Terre, MO?
+What Do I Do if I'm Bitten by a Dog in Bonne Terre, MO?

-• Acquire evidence — While you're still at the scene, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Get the contact info of the dog's owners and any people who saw what happened, but do not start a confrontation with the owner.
+• Obtain evidence — While you're still at the scene, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the name and information of the dog's owners and any people who saw the attack, without getting into a confrontation with the owner.

-• Seek medical attention — Even if you don't end up going to the emergency room, it's important to get evaluated by a doctor or other medical professional.
+• Seek medical attention — Even if the bite doesn't seem serious, it's important to get evaluated by a doctor or other medical professional.
 Dog bites often lead to infection, and shots or medications may be necessary to get you fully healthy.
-Additionally, you'll need proof that you were injured in order to receive compensation.
+Furthermore, you'll need documentation of your injuries in order to receive compensation.

-• Report the attack — Depending on where you were bitten, you may need to report the dog bite to the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the attack to show the insurance company.
+• Report the incident — Depending on where the incident occurred, you may need to report the dog bite to your local municipality.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the incident to show the insurance company.

 • Be cautious with insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
 Be wary of accepting a settlement without consulting with a lawyer, as the first offer is likely to be less than what your claim is worth.

-• Reach out to a personal injury lawyer — A lawyer who specializes in injury claims can help you to understand your legal rights and options.
-They can look into the details of your case and help you to determine the true value of your dog bite injury in Bonne Terre, MO.
+• Reach out to a personal injury lawyer — A lawyer who specializes in injury claims can help you determine the best way to move forward.
+They can evaluate the circumstances of the incident and help you to determine how much compensation you are entitled to for your dog bite injury in Bonne Terre, MO.

-How a Dog Bite Lawyer in Bonne Terre, MO Can Help
+What Can a Dog Bite Lawyer in Bonne Terre, MO Do for Me?

-A dog bite lawyer in Bonne Terre, MO can handle all the legal aspects of your case while you focus on healing.
+A dog bite lawyer in Bonne Terre, MO offers expertise and peace of mind.
 Here are some of the things they can do for you:

 • Analyze your case — A dog bite lawyer can go over the details and offer insight into your chances of success.
 They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-• Help you understand your rights — A dog bite lawyer can help you understand your legal options.
-They can explain the laws that govern dog bites in Bonne Terre, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to trial if you have to.
-Throughout the duration of your case, your Bonne Terre, MO dog bite lawyer will be there to answer any questions you may have.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Bonne Terre, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if you have to.
+Throughout your case, your Bonne Terre, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.

-• Gather evidence — A dog bite lawyer can acquire evidence to support your claim.
+• Acquire evidence — A dog bite lawyer can obtain evidence that corroborates your side of the story.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and ensure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors responsible for the harm they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Any law regarding personal injury is designed to keep the public safe and to hold people responsible for the harm they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Instead, both Missouri and Illinois follow "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
+Instead, both states follow "strict liability", meaning that a dog owner is liable for a dog bite even if the owner did nothing wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.